actuallyrizzn/process/README.md

 # Process

-This repository hosts a set of scripts designed to automate the process of downloading a YouTube video, extracting its audio, transcribing the audio, and summarizing the transcribed text.
-It's perfect for quickly generating summaries of long video content.
+This repos a set of libraries and command line utilities for quickly interfacing with various LLMs

 Repo URL: [http://github.com/actuallyrizzn/process](http://github.com/actuallyrizzn/process)